MayankPH/Hate-Speech-Detection/README.md

 ```

 ## Examples to Run in front of the Faculty
+Hate Speech:
 ```
-Hate Speech: "Kill all [ethnic group]!"
+Kill all [ethnic group]!
 ```
+Offensive Language:
 ```
-Offensive Language: "You're such a Bitch!"
+You're such a Bitch!
 ```
+No Hate:
 ```
-No Hate: "Awwwwe!
-This is soooo ADORABLE!"
+Awwwwe!
+This is soooo ADORABLE!
 ```